 Listening and attention skills are the building blocks of speech and language development.
 The acquisition of these skills is vital in the early years if you want your child to be successful at school.
-The development of these skills is facilitated by interaction with others, with having a shared focus with others, and playing in an environment that is free of distractions.
+The development of these skills is facilitated by interaction with others, with having a shared focus, and playing in an environment that is free of distractions.
 Listening, is not the same as hearing.
 A child can have perfect hearing, but be a very poor listener.
-Children with Autism, Attention Deficit and Hyperactivity Disorder or Auditory Processing Disorders will have difficulties with listening, remembering, and following verbal instructions. (see www.icommunicatetherapy.com for more information and strategies to facilitate listening , attention and communication).
+Children with Autism, Attention Deficit and Hyperactivity Disorder or Auditory Processing Disorders will have difficulties with listening, remembering, and following verbal instructions.
 Children that have had a lack of social interaction or poor role modelling in the early years of their lives may present with listening and attention difficulties.
 Studies are also showing that over exposure to television from a young age can have detrimental long term effects on listening and attention skills.

 Some children find these skills more difficult to master than others.
 There are lots of ways to enhance your children’s listening and attention skills, not least by turning off the television and spending some quality time with them.
 Try to find activities that share your attention that you can both enjoy and focus on together.
 Also, don’t forget to praise good listening and good looking.

 These skills require the child to stop and focus on a particular task.
 Having a shared focus helps this process.
-The activities mentioned below require your child to focus on a task for a few minutes and really use their observation skills.
-These tasks would preferably be done at a table-top as a shared focus activity.
-The type of task will depend on the age of your child.
+A shared focus means looking at things together and talking about what you are looking at.
+The activities mentioned below require your child to focus on a something for a few minutes and really use their observation skills.
+These tasks can be done at a table-top as a shared focus activity, or during an everyday activity.

-If you think your child has a speech delay or disorder, see our Milestones sections on the left handside menu.
-If you continue to be concerned about your childs speech and language development visit your local speech and language therapist / pathologist.
+If you think your child has a speech delay or disorder, see our Milestones sections to give you an idea of the normal rate of speech development.
+If you continue to be concerned about your child’s speech and language development visit your local speech and language therapist / pathologist.